NETWAYS/ansible-role-ca/README.md

 The intended use is to create certificates you can use for connecting clients to main systems.

 The current version is only tested with CentOS 7 and Rocky 8.
-If you want to use other OS'es please note that the name of Molecule instance is hardcoded within `converge.yml`

 Some files are copied to the host you're running Ansible on.